 Revising the prescriptive requirement in the 2022 Title 24, Part 6 that requires multifamily dwelling units in Climate Zones 1, 2, and 11-16 that use the balanced ventilation path to include an HRV or ERV.
-The proposed change is to prescriptively require all multifamily dwelling units in Climate Zones 1, 2, and 11-16 to use balanced ventilation with an HRV or ERV.
+The proposed change is to prescriptively require all multifamily dwelling units in Climate Zones 1, 2, 4, 11 through 14, and 16 to use balanced ventilation with an HRV or ERV.
 Multifamily dwelling units in these climate zones that use a performance path could use supply-only or ventilation without heat recovery, but would need to compensate by exceeding code requirements for another measure.